Eastern Railway (Western Australia): First route

-A year after the opening of the line to Chidlow it was further extended to Spencers Brook, opening 20 June 1885.The next year it had been extended again, opening to Northam on 13 October 1886.
+A year after the opening of the line to Chidlow it was further extended to Spencers Brook, opening on 20 June 1885.
+The following year, it was extended again, opening to Northam on 13 October 1886.
 Both extensions were constructed by Edward Keane.

 It soon became apparent that the section between Bellevue and Mount Helena was too steep for the increasingly heavier trains and engines required for the route.
 As a result, the Second Route was quickly devised in the 1890s.
-After the completion of this alternate section, the original line became known in Western Australian Government Railways (WAGR) records as the Smith's Mill Branch, then the Mundaring Branch, and later as the Mundaring Loop.
+After the completion of this alternative section, the original line became known in Western Australian Government Railways (WAGR) records as the Smith's Mill Branch, then the Mundaring Branch, and later as the Mundaring Loop.

 Passenger traffic ceased between Boya and on 24 January 1954 and the route was closed from Koongamia to Mount Helena on 12 March 1965.

 Some remnants of this original line exist today: